NagendranGS/Wenum/README.md

 8. WayBackURLs - https://github.com/tomnomnom/waybackurls
 9. ParamSpider - https://github.com/devanshbatham/ParamSpider

-# What does Wenum🌌 do?
+# What does Wenum🐍 do?

 Checks whether the given domain is active.
 Nmap for Port Scanning.